zyedidia/lfi-trampoline-demo/README.md

 ```

 This will build the sandboxed function in `sandbox/libadd.elf`, as well as the
-code in `main.c` that initializes LFI and the trampoline in `trampoline.s`.
+code in `main.c` that initializes LFI and the trampoline in `trampoline.S`.
 The
 `sandbox/libadd.elf` is embedded into the final binary via `incstub.s`.